-- doc_or_docs a document or list of documents to be inserted - (optional) (load bulk) If True returns the list of document instances - write_concern Extra keyword arguments are passed down to insert () which will be used as options for the resultant getLastError command.
+- docs_or_doc a document or list of documents to be inserted - (optional) (load_bulk) If True returns the list of document instances - write_concern Extra keyword arguments are passed down to insert () which will be used as options for the resultant getLastError command.
 For example, insert(..., {w: 2, fsync: True}) will wait until at least two servers have recorded the write and will force an fsync on each server being written to.

-By default returns document instances, set load_bulk to False to return just ObjectIds New in version 0.5.

-item_frequencies (field, normalize=False, map_reduce=True)
+By default returns document instances, set load_bulk to False to return just ObjectIds item_frequencies (field, normalize=False, map_reduce=True)